listen-liveOn Air Now

 BOARD MEMBER

 Stew MacDonald first dialed in to CKUA after arriving in Alberta in the late 80s, and he has been an avid listener and donor ever since.
 As President & Chief Revenue Officer for OEG Sports & Entertainment, Stew is responsible for providing leadership to the company’s revenue operations.
 As one of the organization’s senior executives, he leads a team responsible for ticketing, premium seating, corporate partnerships and marketing for the NHL’s Edmonton Oilers and Rogers Place.
 He is also responsible for business operations for the WHL’s Edmonton Oil Kings and the AHL’s Bakersfield Condors.
 Stew’s career in the sports and entertainment industry has included stops in Ontario, Saskatchewan, New Brunswick, and Alberta, and has been highlighted by three Stanley Cup championships, Memorial Cup and Calder Cup championships, the NHL’s first outdoor game, and the design and construction of Rogers Place.
-Stew and his wife Sheila reside in Edmonton.
+Stew resides in Edmonton.

 Greg Harding